rolling-scopes-school/tasks/stage1/modules/clean-code/materials/commits.md

 ## PR Requirements

 **Pull Request** is a place to discuss code.
 It should not look like a student or mentor monologue.
-Be cultural, respect each other's time and work.
+Be polite, respect each other's time and work.

 ### The Pull Request description should contain the following information: